JinraeKim/LazyFym.jl/README.md

 simulation data and perform simulation with different configurations.
 You can reuse your simulator with various initial values and time span.
 ### Flexible usage pattern
-Unlike the previous versions of `fym` simulators, [fym](https://github.com/fdcl-nrf/fym) and [FymEnvs](https://github.com/fdcl-nrf/FymEnvs.jl), LazyFym barely restricts the forms of your custom systems and environments by avoding inheritance (`fym`) and class-like constructors (`FymEnvs`).
+LazyFym barely restricts the forms of your custom environments and provides general-purpose interface.
 ### Parallelism
 (It is expected that parallel simulation is easy with this package.
 Detailed explanation will be given after testing some examples.)

 ## Interface
-LazyFym provides two Types: 1) 'FymSys' and 2) 'FymEnv'.
-`FymSys` (probably) contains the information of dynamical system.
+LazyFym provides a Type `FymEnv`.
-`FymEnv` (probably) contains the information of the whole environment, consisting of `FymSys` systems.
+`FymEnv` contains the information of an environment (system), probably consisting of other `FymEnv`s as sub-environments (sub-systems).
 ### Quick start
 Examples including simulation with a custom environment can be found in directory `test`.